Louisiana–Monroe Warhawks men's basketball

 The ULM Warhawks men's basketball (formerly the Northeast Louisiana Indians) program represents intercollegiate men's basketball at the University of Louisiana at Monroe.
-The school competes in the West Division of the Sun Belt Conference in Division I of the National Collegiate Athletic Association (NCAA) and play home games at the Fant–Ewing Coliseum in Monroe, Louisiana.
+The school competes in the Sun Belt Conference in Division I of the National Collegiate Athletic Association (NCAA).
+They are currently led by first-year head coach Ryan Cross and play home games at the Fant–Ewing Coliseum in Monroe, Louisiana.
 The Warhawks have appeared in the NCAA tournament seven times, most recently in 1996.
-Phil Cunningham is in his 1st season as head coach in 2025–26.